Μονάδα Ισότιμης Πρόσβασης Ατόμων με αναπηρία και ατόμων με ειδικές εκπαιδευτικές ανάγκες

 17. Do I need to have knowledge related to special education in order to support a SwD?

-No, you do not need any special knowledge as PROSVASI provides sufficient support and training to volunteers with seminars and other educational activities, as well as with personal mentoring with any issues that may concern them.
-Additionally, PROSVASI’s goal is to help each volunteer to develop skills and evolve their existing ones with an ultimate goal of removing accessibility barriers of SwD.
+No, you do not need any special knowledge as the Accessibility Center provides sufficient support and training to volunteers with seminars and other educational activities, as well as with personal mentoring with any issues that may concern them.
+Additionally, the Accessibility Center’s goal is to help each volunteer to develop skills and evolve their existing ones with an ultimate goal of removing accessibility barriers of SwD.

 18. Can I provide extra services from those agreed upon if the SwD asks me to?

 No, you can provide only the services that were agreed upon in the memorandum of collaboration.
-In case a SwD asks for extra services, please contact PROSVASI’s staff.
+In case a SwD asks for extra services, please contact the Accessibility Center’s staff.

 19. Can I receive gifts or money for the support I provide?

-No, the support you offer to SwD is voluntary, hence pro bono.
+No, the support you offer to SwD is voluntary, hence you cannot receive monetary or material rewards.

 20. Is it within my responsibilities to communicate with the SwD’s family and/or any professionals they work with, if they ask me to?

 No, it is not within your responsibilities to communicate with anyone other than the SwD himself/herself if that was not agreed upon during the memorandum of collaboration.
-In any case you can contact PROSVASIS’s staff to consult them on the issue.
+In any case you can contact the Accessibility Center’s staff to consult them on the issue.

-21. Can I contact PROSVASI’s staff to resolve any problems that may come up with the SwD I’m supporting?
+21. Can I contact the Accessibility Center’s staff to resolve any problems that may come up with the SwD I’m supporting?

 22. Can the lecturers ask me to intervene in one of their classes for matters regarding the SwD whom I’m supporting?

-Volunteers don’t intervene in the teaching process, nor do they act as intermediaries.
-Volunteers support SwD in the fields that they need it, during the lectures by writing down notes or explaining terminology etc.
+Volunteers don’t intervene in the teaching process, nor do they act as intermediaries for the SwD they support.
+Volunteers support SwD in the fields that they need, during the lectures by writing down notes or explaining terminology etc.

 23. Can the lecturers request that I leave the room in case I’m not a registered student at their department?

-Since you’re a registered volunteer for PROSVASI, you have the right to support a SwD by attending their classes, regardless of being registered in that department.
+Since you’re a registered volunteer for the Accessibility Center, you have the right to support a SwD by attending their classes, regardless of being registered in that department.